The loop equations for noncommutative geometries on quivers: Acknowledgements

 \section{Acknowledgements}

 This work was mainly supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No818066) and also by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC-2181/1-390900948 (the Heidelberg \textsc{Structures} Cluster of Excellence).
 I thank the Erwin Schrödinger International Institute for Mathematics and Physics (ESI) Vienna, where this article was finished, for optimal working conditions and hospitality.
 I acknowledge the kind answers by the group of Masoud Khalkhali at Western U., specially by Nathan Pagliaroli, on a question about bootstrapping.
-I thank Thomas Krajewski and R\u azvan Gur\u au for valuable comments, specially the latter for motivating the comparison with the exact solution.}
+I thank Thomas Krajewski and R\u azvan Gur\u au for valuable comments, specially the latter for motivating the comparison with the exact solution. {The author also acknowledges insightful comments by three referees (see footnotes \ref{fn:Ref2}, \ref{ungarische_autoren}).}}